SHan-ng34/telecom-churn-retention-analysis/README.md

 | $40 | 10.49% |
 | $60 | 15.73% |

-These scenarios are decision thresholds rather than forecasts of actual intervention performance
+These scenarios are decision thresholds rather than forecasts of actual intervention performance.

 ## Project Structure